jross365/LMStudio-Client/Docs/Dev-Journal.md

 💡 **- Idea  🐛 - Bug**

 ---
+### 07/31/2024
+🐛 :markdown in **Start-LMChat** wasn't working.
+I need to go through the **Set-LMCLIOption** settings and make sure the substring matching is correct for each setting.
+(Oops)

+Until I fix the the substring parameters in **Set-LMCLIOption**, options won't always work correctly.
+I'll fix this sooner rather than later.

+**Follow-Up:**
+Quite a few updates to the documentation.
+I've written the **Start-LMChat** user guide.
+I also fixed some broken links.
+It's coming together quite nicely.

+I also ✅ fixed the **Start-LMChat** options being utterly broken.
+The mistake I'd made was that when I shifted from the fixed-length (5) options names to the variable-length names, I forgot to update the *$UserInput.SubString()* statements used to parse the input.

+I have adjusted the SubString Start and Count values to accommodate each commands' lengths (":markdown" being 9, for example).
+This solves the problem.

+I also ✅ Added a **Module Version** and **Last Update** fields to the README.md.
+I need to be more vigilant about updating the minor code version in the PSD1 file.

+I'm enjoying writing the documentation, and I expect to get more done soon.
+More later!

+---
 ### 07/30/2024
 The last few days were spent working on structuring and creating a coherent format for the documentation.